goldmont/ROMInstaller/README.md

           <!--

             android:key = Preference ID
-            android:defaultValue = Set which item should be selected by default.
-First item has value 1. android:entries = Declare the group of items that should be set in the List. android:entryValues = Declare the items values.
+            android:defaultValue = Set which item should be selected by default. android:entries = Declare the group of items that should be set in the List. android:entryValues = Declare the items values.